 Nexus Letters for VA Claims

-Nexus letters for VA claims - Mark D Worthen PsyD (Dr. Worthen) can provide an expert opinion regarding service connection for PTSD and other mental disorders in select cases.1
+June 18, 2024 – Nexus letters for VA claims - Mark D Worthen PsyD (Dr. Worthen) can provide an expert witness opinion regarding service connection for PTSD and other mental disorders in select cases.

-I will review relevant records first, for a $200 fee, and then let you know if I think an independent psychological exam (IPE) might support your claim.
+I will review relevant records first, for a $300 fee, and then let you know if I think an independent psychological exam (IPE) might support your claim.
+I will not write a nexus letter based on a record review alone.

-If we both agree to proceed with an IPE, the total cost is $2000, payable in advance ($1800 to proceed with an IPE + the $200 already paid for a record review).
-All fees are nonrefundable.
+If we both agree to proceed with an independent psychological examination (IPE), the total cost is $3000, payable in advance ($2700 to proceed with an IPE, plus the $300 already paid for a record review).
+Other than some common sense exceptions, all fees are nonrefundable.2

 Important Considerations